.

 An artistic collaboration between Katrina Brown & Emma Cocker exploring since 2021 how a back-leaning orientation and awareness can shape and inform our embodied, affective and relational experience of being-in-the-world.

 Dorsal Practices — is a collaboration between choreographer Katrina Brown and writer-artist Emma Cocker, for exploring a notion of dorsality or back-leaning in relation to how we as moving bodies orientate to self, others, world.
-How does cultivation of a back-oriented awareness and attitude shape and inform our experience of being-in-the-world?
-The dorsal orientation foregrounds active letting go, releasing, even de-privileging, of predominant social habits of uprightness and frontality — the head-oriented, sight-oriented, forward-facing, future-leaning tendencies of a culture intent on grasping a sense of the world through naming and control.
+We work with somatic practices and experimental language-based practices (back-to-back conversation, transcription, improvisational reading).
+We are asking how does cultivation of a back-oriented awareness and attitude shape and inform our experience of being-in-the-world? how a dorsal orientation can activate a letting go, releasing, even de-privileging of predominant social habits of uprightness and frontality — and the head-oriented, sight-oriented, forward-facing, future-leaning tendencies of a culture intent on grasping a sense of the world through naming and control.
 Rather than a mode of withdrawal, of turning one’s back, how might a backwards-leaning orientation support an open and receptive ethics of relation?
 How are experiences of listening, voicing, thinking, shaped differently through this tilt of awareness and attention towards the back?